 Implements the ADDIS algorithm for online FDR control, where ADDIS stands for an ADaptive algorithm that DIScards conservative nulls, as presented by Tian and Ramdas (2019).
-The algorithm compensates for the power loss of SAFFRON with conservative nulls, by including both adapativity in the fraction of null hypotheses (like SAFFRON) and the conservativeness of nulls (unlike SAFFRON).
+The algorithm compensates for the power loss of SAFFRON with conservative nulls, by including both adaptivity in the fraction of null hypotheses (like SAFFRON) and the conservativeness of nulls (unlike SAFFRON).

 '''

-ADDIS(pval, alpha = 0.05, gammai, w0, lambda = 0.5, tau = 0.5, async = FALSE, decision.times)
+ADDIS(d, alpha = 0.05, gammai, w0, lambda = 0.5, tau = 0.5, async = FALSE)

 '''